bastianDupoirieux/Python-Data-Science-2A-Project/README.md

 This project is carried out by @efflam581, @bastianDupoirieux and @Aharon21

-The entire project's source code is available on github, at [linked text](https://github.com/bastianDupoirieux/Python-Data-Science-2A-Project)
+The entire project's source code is available on github, at [bastianDupoirieux/Python-Data-Science-2A-Project](https://github.com/bastianDupoirieux/Python-Data-Science-2A-Project)

 # What is this project?